agbrs/agb/book/src/platformer/08_multiple_levels.md

 }
 ```

+When the player reaches a win tile, we advance to the next level (wrapping back to the first level after the last one).

-# Actually adding more levels
+# Adding more levels

-To make more levels, create the level in tiled then add it to the level array in the `build.rs` file.
+To add more levels, create them in Tiled, save them in the `tiled/` directory, and add them to the level array in `build.rs`:

 ```rust
 static LEVELS: &[&str] = &["level_01.tmx", "level_02.tmx"];
 ```

-and the rest will be done for you!
+And the rest will be done for you!

-# Summary
+# What we did

-Here we've made a game that has multiple levels and can transition between them.
+We've made a game that has multiple levels and can transition between them.
-There are many aspects that should be improved in your games, these include
+There are many aspects that could be improved in your games.
+Here are some ideas:

-- Hiding the loading sequence.
-Loading happens over multiple frames and should be hidden from view.
+- **Loading transitions.** Loading happens over multiple frames and should be hidden from view.
-- Falling off the world.
-The level should restart if the player falls off the world, or levels should be designed such that it is impossible to fall off.
+- **Fall detection.** The level should restart if the player falls off the world, or levels should be designed such that it is impossible to fall off.
+- **Camera scrolling.** Make the camera follow the player for levels larger than the screen.
+- **Sound effects.** Add a jump sound or landing sound using `agb`'s audio support.

+# Exercise

+Add a death mechanic: if the player falls below the bottom of the level, restart the current level.
+You'll need to check `player.position.y` against the level height (in pixels: `level.height * 8`).

+If you completed the spike exercises from earlier chapters, add spike detection too — touching a spike tile should also restart the level.